1. The Permit holder shall, at all times, remain an accredited or

 a volunteer reaches maturity, then the person responsible for

-immediately preceding condition, the Agency shall be informed
+20. Under the immediately preceding condition, the Agency shall be

 Note: An example of informing without delay is contact made at the

-emergency numbers for incidents that occur out of business hours.
+which provides emergency number for incidents that occur out of

-Notification without delay will allow the NBMA to conduct a risk
+business hours.
+Notification without delay will allow the NBMA to

-assessment on the incident and attend to the location if
+conduct a risk assessment on the incident and attend to the

 preceding condition and the Agency requests further information,